mjbeswick/tacit-dom/examples/i18n-demo/README.md

-# Thorix i18n Demo
+# Tacit-DOM i18n Demo

-This example demonstrates the internationalization (i18n) capabilities of Thorix, showing how to create multilingual applications with reactive translations.
+This example demonstrates the internationalization (i18n) capabilities of Tacit-DOM, showing how to create multilingual applications with reactive translations.

 ## Features Demonstrated